-In exceptional circumstances, The King's University may award degrees posthumously.
+In exceptional circumstances, TKU may award degrees posthumously.
 The Registrar may award the appropriate degree on the recommendation of the student's advisor or the Academic Dean.
 The recommendation will be considered if the student was enrolled at the time of death, was in good academic and disciplinary standing, had substantially completed the requirements for the degree to be awarded, or was otherwise subject to special consideration.